 photos via Icelandair Reykjavik Marina because taking hotel room photos at midnight is hard, you guys!

-After inspecting our digs (aka, spinning around in a circle and declaring it adorable), we crashed hard, and woke up later than planned — but still in time for breakfast.
+After inspecting our digs (aka, spinning around in a circle and declaring it adorable), we crashed hard.
+We woke up later than planned… but luckily, still in time for breakfast.

 We wandered downstairs for the full buffet, and in my haze of exhaustion, I again didn’t nab any pics!
 I will say that the spread was impressive, and it was one of the better hotel breakfasts I’ve had recently.
 Later, we hit up the new Kaffislippur for more coffee for the hubs, and a snack for moi.
 Even if your not staying at the hotel, it’s a worthy stop for lunch or a light bite.
 It’s rare for us to return to a hotel, and I have to say — I loved how familiar, warm and welcoming everything felt, and the friendly staff is a huge part of this!
 SO, without having done any additional research I’m declaring this the only place worth staying in Reykjavik.